Nafisa-talwara/AWS-projects/Lambda\start-stop EC2/README.md

 6. Define the schedule based on your requirements, specifying when to start and stop instances.

-7. Using IaC (terraform) to deploy the infrastructure
+7. Using IaC (terraform) to deploy the infrastructure.
+   # Reference:
+   Kevin Kiruri